laryn/site_map/README.txt

 ----------------------
 Original author - Nic Ivy http://njivy.org
-Author - Fredrik Jonsson fredrik at combonet dot se Requires - Drupal 4.6
+Author - Fredrik Jonsson fredrik at combonet dot se Requires - Drupal 4.7
 License - GPL (see LICENSE)

 Overview:
 --------
-This module provides a page that can act as a map of links to the site.
+Provides a site map, a page that can act as a map page that can act as a map of links to the site.
 Administrators choose what should be displays, the options are as follows.

 * A message to be displayed at the top of the page
 * The latest blogs.
 * All books, only title.
 * Any menu, including the navigation menu.
-It will be displaud fully expanded.
+  It will be displayd fully expanded.
 * Any categories, i.e vocabalary, with all the terms expanded.
   Optionally with node counts and RSS feeds.

 Support for menus was contributed by keve.
 Blogs, books and layout changes by frjo.
 The rest is by the original author.

 Installation:
 ------------